washedupdeveloper/phoenix/README.md

 ## Todo list

 - create more hosts (NAS, mobile, etc.)
+- learn & implement custom modules for infrastructure -> migrate from containers to nix modules
+- completely remove global "project specific" installs such as language servers, tooling etc.
 - continue the nix journey and explore tooling
-- learn & implement custom modules for infrastructure -> migrate from containers to nix modules

 ## Resources